Stabilization approaches for the hyperelastic immersed boundary method for problems of large-deformation incompressible elasticity: Continuous Formulation

-The energy given by (\ref{decoupled_energy}) completely decouples energy associated to volume changing and volume preserving motions and achieves the desired split in the Cauchy stress.
+The energies given by \eqref{mod_energy} and (\ref{decoupled_energy}) completely decouple energy associated to volume changing and volume preserving motions and achieves the desired split in the Cauchy stress.
 This decoupling is motivated by the physical assumption that a uniform pressure only produces changes in size but not changes in shape.
-Work by Sansour explores this physical assumption in depth \cite{Sansour2008}, but we offer a brief explanation here.
+Work by Sansour \cite{Sansour2008} explores this physical assumption in depth, but we include only a brief explanation here.
 Specifically, with (\ref{decoupled_energy}), we obtain an additive split in the Cauchy stress into purely deviatoric and dilatational stresses.
 This means that the only contributions to the stabilizing pressure will come from $U(J)$.\\ We show that using the model with the Flory decomposition has a similar effect as using the deviator operator.
 Let $\Wb$ denote $W(\FFb)$.
 The derivative of $\Wb$ is $\frac{\partial \Wb}{\partial \FF} = \frac{\partial \Wb}{\partial \overline{\FF}}:\frac{\partial \FFb}{\partial \FF}$, in which $\frac{\partial \FFb}{\partial \FF}$ is a fourth order tensor.
-Explicitly:
+Explicitly,

 with $\mathcal{I}$ denoting the fourth order identity tensor.
-By contracting ($\ref{dFFbar-dFF}$) with $\frac{\partial \Wb}{\partial \FFb}$, we obtain:
+By contracting ($\ref{dFFbar-dFF}$) with $\frac{\partial \Wb}{\partial \FFb}$, we obtain